Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 - Climate Considerations – Dehumidifier or humidifier?
 Heavy comforter or lightweight comforter?
 Beach towels or ski storage?

-If you want some visuals of all of these different room types, join our Dorm Shopping Recommendations Facebook Group and scroll back through the wonderful move-in pictures (room reveals) in August and September.
-You’ll be amazed at the different layouts and setups and you’ll be inspired by their planning and decorating stories and results!
+If you’d like to see actual images of all of these different room types, join our Dorm Shopping Recommendations Facebook Group and search for #psamovein2024 to see hundreds of dorm room before and after photos.
+You’ll be amazed at the different layouts and setups, and you’ll be inspired by their planning and decorating stories and results!

-You won’t need everything on this list, but you’ll get a good idea of common essentials that are just about universally allowed in dorm rooms year after year.
+You won’t need everything on this list, but you’ll get a good idea of common essentials that are for the most part universally allowed and in dorm rooms year after year.

 Dorm Bedding

-If at all possible, try to buy bedding before the summer – prices rise and inventory dwindles during the summer months.
+If at all possible, try to buy bedding before the peak summer dorm shopping months – prices rise and inventory dwindles, especially in Twin XL size, during the summer months.

 Dorm Bathrooms/Showers

 Soooo many dorms have attached bathrooms versus down the hall community bathrooms these days.
-As our Facebook group of 60k+ members showed us their move-in pics this year, I would say at least 30% had private baths, meaning one for that dorm room, or one shared with one or two other rooms in a suite-style setup.
+As our Facebook group of 110k+ members showed us their move-in pics this year, I would say at least 30% had private baths attached.
+It may be one bathroom for one dorm room, or one bathroom shared by a couple of attached rooms, but it is a definite possibility.

 Those private baths need to be outfitted by the roommates – shower curtain/liner/rings, shower storage (caddies mostly), bath mats, under sink storage, over-toilet storage, cleaning supplies, even your own toilet paper in most cases.
-But we’ll hold on those until we know your dorm setup and just focus on those items that you’ll need regardless of your assigned bathroom type.
+We can help with those recommendations once you know your dorm setup, but below you’ll find dorm bathroom items you’ll need regardless of your assigned bathroom type.

 Quick Dry Bath Towels For Dorms